Soimn/Otus/design.md

   - a beefier version of the attribute which can also be used by itself as an expression or declaration

 Builtin types:
-  - int               // A 64-bit signed integer
+  - int               // A maximally sized signed integer
   - uint              // A 64-bit unsigned integer
   - float             // A 64-bit IEEE-754 floating point value
   - bool              // An 8-bit value that can either be false (0) or true (any value that is not 0)